-Packing 5 racks and up to 6.5 cubic feet of cooking area for well under $400, we recently named the Smoke Hollow our pick for best large smoker in our guide to gas smokers.
+Packing 5 racks and up to 6.5 cubic feet of cooking area for well under $400, we recently named the Smoke Hollow our pick for the best large smoker in our guide to the best gas smokers.

 The Smoke Hollow brand has been around since 2005, when Outdoor Leisure Products started producing entry level gas and electric style smokers.